 Engine Type

-Diesel engines tend to provide better efficiency under load, while gas engines suit lighter platforms.
+Diesel motors tend to provide better fuel use under load, while gas motors suit lighter platforms.

 Chassis